programminghistorian/ph-submissions/en/drafts/originals/teach-history-and-languages-with-strategy-game.md

 difficulty: 2
 activity:
 topics:
-abstract: Learn to teach ancient history and pre-modern languages with the free and open source computer game 0 A.D. so that your students may benefit from multisensory and project-based study.
+abstract: This lesson shows how to prepare a geographically accurate historical battle scene in the free and open source computer game 0 A.D.
+It presents a multisensory, project-based environment for teaching or learning ancient history and pre-modern languages.
 avatar_alt: Visual description of lesson image
 doi: XX.XXXXX/phen0000
 ---